-Pull the handle located under the instrument panel on the driver's side of the vehicle.
+1. Pull the handle located under the instrument panel on the driver's side of the vehicle.

-2. Then go to the front of the vehicle and pull up clockwise on the secondary hood release.
+2. Then go to the front of the vehicle and push the secondary hood release lever from left to right or towards the driver's side of the vehicle.

-- 3. Lift the hood. - Release the hood prop rod from its retainer and put the hood prop into the slot in the hood marked PROP ROD.
+3. Lift the hood, release the hood prop rod from its retainer and put the hood prop into the slot in the hood marked PROP ROD.